-Unit 18, taking game under provisions of either a hunting or trapping license using a shotgun or using loose shot in a muzzleloading firearm is ONLY ALLOWED using nontoxic shot size T (.20" diameter) or smaller, and hunters may not be in immediate possession of lead shot.
+Unit 18, taking game under provisions of either a hunting or trapping license using a shotgun or using loose shot in a muzzleloading firearm is ONLYALLOWED using nontoxic shot size T (.20" diameter) or smaller, and hunters may not be in immediate possession of lead shot.
 Lead shot size T (.20" diameter) or smaller is prohibited.

-- · You may not disturb or destroy any beaver house or den. - It is against the law to take beaver by any means other than a steel trap or snare except that you may shoot up to the established bag limit in Units 18, 22, and 23 throughout the season provided that either the meat or hide is salvaged. - In Unit 22 from June 11 Sept 15, taking beaver by any means other than a firearm is prohibited.
+- · You may not disturb or destroy any beaver house or den. - It is against the law to take beaver by any means other than a steel trap, snare, firearm, or bow and arrow. - In Unit 22 from June 11 Sept 15, taking beaver by any means other than a firearm is prohibited.

 AREA OPEN SEASON LIMIT

 Units 18, 22, and 23 No closed season No limit

-Unit 26A No ope en season
+Unit 26A No op en season